Jpfonseca/Blockchain_auction_management/README.md

 - **dynamicCode**:
 Contains the file with the dynamic code to be uploaded by the client upon the creation of the auction.

+# Deploying the project

+The project must be executed using Python 3.
+It is advised to run the project inside a python virtual environment, which can be installed and activated as follows.
+The commands should be executed inside the root folder of the project:

+`python3 -m pip install --user virtualenv`

+`python3 -m  virtualenv venv`

+`source venv/bin/activate`

+The virtual environment is currently activated.
+Next, run the following commands for in- stallation of required packages, in Ubuntu:

+`sudo apt-get install swig`

+`pip3 install -r requirements.txt`

+Finally,  the  project  must  be  run  in  the  following  sequence on different tabs/windows(repo.py,  then  man.py,  then client.py):

+`cd src/`

+- TAB 1: `python3 repo.py`

+- TAB 2: `python3 man.py`

+- TAB 3: `python3 client.py`